Rhode Island Income Tax Calculator

 How does Rhode Island's personal exemption phase-out work?

-Rhode Island provides a personal exemption of $4,900 per exemption for 2024.
-However, this exemption begins to phase out when Rhode Island modified federal adjusted gross income exceeds certain thresholds.
-As income rises above the phase-out threshold, the exemption is reduced proportionally and eventually eliminated at higher income levels.
-Taxpayers above the phase-out range receive no benefit from the personal exemption.
-The Rhode Island Division of Taxation publishes the current phase-out thresholds in its annual tax instructions.
+Rhode Island provides a personal and dependency exemption of $5,250 per exemption for 2026.
+This exemption, along with the standard deduction, begins to phase out when Rhode Island modified federal adjusted gross income exceeds $261,000, and is fully eliminated once income exceeds $290,800.
+As income rises through the phase-out range, the amounts are reduced proportionally.
+Taxpayers above the range receive no benefit from the standard deduction or exemption.
+The Rhode Island Division of Taxation publishes the current phase-out thresholds in its annual inflation advisory.

 How does Rhode Island's income tax compare to neighboring Massachusetts?

-Rhode Island's top rate is 5.99% compared to Massachusetts's flat rate of 5% (with a 9% surtax on income above $1,000,000 under the Massachusetts 'millionaires tax').
+Rhode Island's top rate is 5.99% compared to Massachusetts's flat rate of 5% (with a 4% surtax bringing the rate to 9% on income above $1,000,000 under the Massachusetts 'millionaires tax').
 Rhode Island's three-bracket structure means lower-income taxpayers pay 3.75%, which is lower than Massachusetts's flat 5%.
-However, Rhode Island's standard deduction ($10,100 single) is lower than Massachusetts uses, and Massachusetts exempts some income types that Rhode Island taxes.
+However, Rhode Island's standard deduction ($11,200 single) is lower than the deduction Massachusetts uses, and Massachusetts exempts some income types that Rhode Island taxes.
 Overall, middle-income earners may pay similar effective rates in both states.

 Official sources